sebastianduchene/phylodynamics_adequacy/coal_bd_sims1/readme2.md

    - Then submit all slurm scripts

-I also need to run the mismatched modes analyses.
+Run the mismatched modes analyses.
 For this we need the trees used in each analyses.

   - bd cc --analyses run
   - bd ce --analyses run